sborms/cyclingsimilarity.com/README.md

 make train
 ```

 That's it!
 The FastAPI backend reads whatever data is available on AWS, so in a sense it is automatically updated.
-Same for the Streamlit app, who relies on the backend, meaning there is no need to redeploy.
+Same for the Streamlit app, which relies on the backend, meaning there is no need to redeploy.

 ## Deployment